Ariel Chan

 Email: arielchan@stanford.edu

-I am an IDEAL Provostial Fellow for Studies in Race and Ethnicity in the Department of Linguistics at Stanford University, working with Robert Podesva and Judith Degen.
+I am a Provostial Fellow in the Department of Linguistics at Stanford University, working with Robert Podesva and Judith Degen.
+I will be joining the University of California, Santa Cruz, as an Assistant Professor of Languages and Applied Linguistics starting in July 2025.

 In June 2023, I completed my Ph.D. in East Asian Linguistics at the University of California, Los Angeles, co-advised by Shoichi Iwasaki and Judith Kroll.
 My dissertation research examined code-switching in three groups of Cantonese-English Bilinguals with diverse language experience and cultural identities (available for review here).
 My research was supported by a Mellon/ACLS Dissertation Completion Fellowship from the American Council of Learned Societies and a Doctoral Dissertation Research Improvement Award (BCS-2042479) from the National Science Foundation.